 If you have ever been to Lamma Island in Hong Kong you will have an idea of the sights and smells that you can encounter here.
 The meals are similar too (perhaps slightly better in Lamma?) with typical dishes containing crab, prawns and fish.
 Oyster omelette seems to be a popular dish here.

 After your meal you can wander round the village.
-It is possible to rent bicycles (RM5 per day) but children and inexperienced cyclists should be careful on the narrow paths.
+It is possible to rent bicycles but children and inexperienced cyclists should be careful on the narrow paths.
 You cannot go too far anyway - the pathways peter out at the edges of the village.

 There are no beaches on this island but there are plenty of sampans and fishing boats which rest on mud when the tide goes out.

-There are two Chinese temples in the village and a couple of hotels if miss the last ferry home.
+There are some Chinese temples in the village and a couple of hotels if you miss the last ferry home.

 It is best to avoid public and school holidays if you can as this place can get busy.
 On normal weekdays you probably will not need to join a long queue for the ferries and the service in the restaurants will be better too.

 As for souvenirs, most locals would buy dried seafood.
 We managed to find a couple of good Pulau Ketam T-shirts.